 Walker quickly immersed herself in the social and political culture of the Harlem Renaissance.
-She founded philanthropies that included educational scholarships and donations to homes for the elderly, the National Association for the Advancement of Colored People, and the National Conference on Lynching, among other organizations focused on improving the lives of African Americans.
+She founded philanthropies that included educational scholarships and donations to homes for the elderly, the NAACP, and the National Conference on Lynching, among other organizations focused on improving the lives of African Americans.

 She also donated the largest amount of money by an African American toward the construction of an Indianapolis YMCA in 1913.

 In 1918, at Irvington-on-Hudson — about 20 miles north of New York City in the Hudson Valley — Walker built an Italianate mansion she called Villa Lewaro.
 It was designed by Vertner Tandy, an accomplished African American architect.

 Villa Lewaro was a gathering place for many luminaries of the Harlem Renaissance, and was designated a National Historic Landmark in 1976.

 Walker died of hypertension on May 25, 1919, at age 51, at Villa Lewaro.